RFID Asset Management – Expectations vs Reality

 - Document tracking

-RFID asset management will support your organisation in improving the storing of inventory, stock, parts and assigning of assets to people.
-Will search and find assets quickly and automatically capture movements in real-time.
+RFID asset management will support your organisation in improving the storing and retrieval of inventory, stock and spare parts.
+Will search and find assets quickly and automatically, capture movements in real-time.

 - Asset Budgeting